k1tj0ng/CLab-Tue-Group4/README.md

 ```

 ii. **`LEDenableInterrupts()`**
-- Taken from exercise 1, this interrupt would be generated when the user button is pressed (rising edge).
+- Taken from previous exercises, this interrupt would be generated when the user button is pressed (rising edge).
 - This effectively means that when the bit on PA0 goes from 0 to 1, an interrupt is triggered.
 ```cpp
 	// Enable the system configuration controller (SYSCFG in RCC)